 Using his definition of unconditional life, Benson also came out with an algorithm for finding a maximal set of unconditionally alive chains for a player.
 Again, we describe Benson's algorithm for the Black player.

-Initially, let X be the set of Black chains, and let R be the set of Black-enclosed regions of X. We perform the following two steps repeatedly:
+Initially, let X be the set of Black chains, and let R be the set of small Black-enclosed regions of X. We perform the following two steps repeatedly:

-- Remove from X all Black chains with less than two vital Black-enclosed regions in R.
+- Remove from X all Black chains with fewer than two vital Black-enclosed regions in R.

 - Remove from R all Black-enclosed regions with a surrounding stone in a chain not in X.